 Margaret Masters is one of Woodlands best known ambassadors winning 5 Victorian Championships and an Australian Championship.
 Margaret was the first Australian woman to turn professional and compete in America, where she had considerable success.

 Members may not be fully aware of the comprehensive Junior Development Program that is being offered here at Woodlands.
 Designed and conducted by Steve Horstmann, this Program caters for beginners (from age 7) through to State Elite golfers.

 - After school programs are held each term for beginners and intermediate children, boys and girls; (involving 25 to 40 participants)

 - Holiday programs are run in every school holiday period; (20 to 30 participating each holidays)

 - Parkdale Secondary College is now an elite sports school which includes golf in its program.
-Approximately 12 Parkdale boys and girls are in the golf program, with one boy and one girl having come from Japan and China respectively to participate.
+Approximately 22 Parkdale boys and girls are in the golf program.

-- Junior competitions are held on Monday afternoons and during the holidays, leading on to events at other clubs and State events.
+- Junior competitions are during the holidays, leading on to events at other clubs and State events.

 Once Steve assesses that a child has the capacity and knowledge of Rules and Etiquette to play on the course, he/she is invited to take up a Sub-Junior Membership, which allows play after 3.30pm and use of the facilities.
 The next step is Junior Membership and you will see that there are many young players now taking their place in the competition fields, playing in Junior events all over Melbourne, being selected our Pennant Teams and some in State Junior Teams as well.